 You may also call Pearson VUE at 1-866-880-0048 to reschedule.
 However, significant wait times can occur.

-Candidates who are testing using the online remote proctored (ONVUE) option may rescheduling their appointment date/time right up until their appointment without incurring additional fees.
+Candidates who are testing using the online remote proctored (OnVue) option may reschedule their appointment date/time right up until their appointment without incurring additional fees.
 Just follow the same process as detailed above.

 The exam will be administered on a computer at a proctored test center managed by a test administration company.
-These exams are normally closed book; any exception to this policy will be stated in the test information for that program.
-The content outline for the program will serve as the guide to what will be covered on the test.
+The content outline and reference list for the program will serve as the guide to what will be covered on the test.

 Each test session begins with a tutorial allowing you to get used to the process.
-During the test, you will see one question at a time, but can move forward or backwards to view or review other questions.
+During the test, you will see one question at a time, but can move forward or backward to view or review other questions.
 Some questions include a graphic or document to be viewed by clicking on the exhibit button.
 Exhibits may be in color.
-Correct answers will usually be selected by clicking the boxes next to the answers.
-In a few questions, you may be presented a picture and asked to click on the part of the picture that correctly answers the question.
+Answer options will usually be selected by clicking the boxes next to the answers.
+In a few questions, you may be presented with a picture and asked to click on the part of the picture that correctly answers the question.
 Questions may have more than one correct answer, but in those cases, you will be told how many answers to choose.
-You will receive your score at the conclusion of your test session.
+You will receive an unofficial score report at the conclusion of your test session.

 To apply, click here.